microsoft/Azure-Analytics-and-AI-Engagement/ignite/Readme-Shell.md

 **1. Synapse Data Engineering**

+Combines the best of the data lake and warehouse, removing the friction of ingesting, transforming, and sharing organizational data, all in an open format.
+Users can choose from various ways of bringing data into the Lakehouse including dataflow & pipelines, and they can even use shortcuts to create virtual folders and tables without any data movement between the storage accounts.
+The goal is to simplify the process of working with organizational data.
+Rather than spending time on integrating various products, managing infrastructure, and stitching together a spectrum of data sources, Microsoft aims to empower data engineers to focus on their core responsibilities and tasks.

 **2. Data Factory**

+Data Factory empowers users with a modern data integration experience to ingest, prepare and transform data with intelligent transformations, and leverage a rich set of activities.
+Data Factory primarily implements dataflows and pipelines.
+Dataflows provide a low-code interface for ingesting data from hundreds of data sources, with 300+ data transformations.
+Data pipelines enable powerful workflow capabilities to build complex ETL and data factory workflows that can perform many different tasks at scale, refresh dataflow, move PB-size data, and define sophisticated control flow pipelines.
+With its fast copy (data movement) capabilities in both dataflows and data pipelines, it enables users to move data between stores blazing fast.

 **3. Synapse Data Science**

+Microsoft Fabric offers Data Science experiences, empowering users to complete a wide range of activities across the entire data science process.
+All the way from data exploration, preparation and cleansing to experimentation, modeling, model scoring and serving of predictive insights to BI reports.
+Synapse Data Science in Microsoft Fabric allows data science practitioners to work seamlessly on top of the same secured and governed data that has been prepared by data engineering teams.
+This eliminates the need to copy data.
+The open Delta Lake support allows data science users to version datasets to create reproducible machine learning code.

 **4. Synapse Data Warehouse**

+Microsoft Fabric introduces a lake centric data warehouse built on an enterprise grade distributed processing engine that enables industry leading performance at scale while eliminating the need for configuration and management.
+The Warehouse is built for any skill level - from the citizen developer through to the professional developer, DBA or data engineer.
+The rich set of experiences built into Microsoft Fabric workspace enables customers to reduce their time to insights by having an easily consumable, always connected dataset that is integrated with Power BI in Direct Lake mode.

 **5. Power BI**

+Power BI is standardizing open data formats by adopting Delta Lake and Parquet as its native storage format to avoid vendor lock-in and reduce data duplication and management.
+Direct Lake mode unlocks incredible performance directly against OneLake, with no data movement.
+Power BI datasets in Direct Lake mode enjoy query performance on par with import mode, with the real-time nature of DirectQuery.
+And the data never leaves the lake.

 **6. Synapse Real-time Analytics**

+Real-time Analytics is fully integrated with the entire suite of Microsoft Fabric products, for both data loading, data transformation, and advanced visualization scenarios.
+Quick access to data insights is achieved through automatic data streaming, automatic indexing and data partitioning of any data source or format, and by using the on-demand query generation and visualizations.
+The main items available in Real-time Analytics include: Eventstream for capturing, transforming, and routing real-time events to various destinations with a no-code experience.
+A KQL database for data storage and management.
+Data loaded into a KQL database can be accessed in OneLake and is exposed to other Microsoft Fabric experiences.
+A KQL queryset to run queries, view, and customize query results on data.
+The KQL queryset allows you to save queries for future use, export, and share queries with others.
+It includes the option to generate a Power BI report.

 ---